 - 1. Physical, occupational or speech therapy provided by a non-network provider. - 2.
 Services primarily educational in nature. - 3.
 Vocational and job rehabilitation. - 4.
+Recreational therapy.

-Recreational therapy. - 5.
-Self-care and self-help training (non-medical). - 6.
+- 5. Self-care or self-help training (non-medical), including, but not limited to, educational therapy, aerobic conditioning, therapeutic exercises, work hardening programs, etc., and all related material and products for these programs. - 6.
 Health clubs. - 7.
 Physical, occupational or speech therapy services when there is no reasonable expectation of improvement. - 8.
 Voice training. - 9.
 Group physical, speech and occupational therapy.